-[115] The Appellant states that he has a large guide territory with a large percentage of moose habitat.
-Ministry documents attached to his affidavit show his territory within MU 5-12 and 13 as being 3249 square kilometers ("km2"), with an estimated moose density of 0.436.
-MU 5-12 abuts the western boundary of MU 5-13, and is slightly south.
-The Appellant notes that there are only two other territories with a higher moose density in Region 5, and both territories are within "sub-Region 5-C" and both are smaller than his.
-The Appellant states in his affidavit that his moose quota and multi-year allocations have been much higher in the past.
-He states that, before 2009, he had 72 moose for a five-year period.
-For the three-year period of 2009-2011, he received 36 moose.
-The Appellant also explains that, in 2005, he purchased an extra 1,200 km2 of vacant territory that abutted his territory.
-This resulted in 17 additional bull moose per year, which would have represented a total of 85 moose over five years.
-Now his 2013-2016 is only 34 bull moose.
+[110] The Appellant states that he has a guide territory with a high density of moose.
+Ministry documents show his territory within MU 5-13 as being 1558.9 square kilometers (" km^{2} "), with a suitable moose habitat area of 1501 km2, and an estimated moose density of 0.425.
+The Ministry document also estimates that there are 663.1moose within his territory.
+The Appellant notes that there are only two other territories with a higher moose density in Region 5, and both are within "sub-Region 5-C".
+The Appellant states that his moose quota and multi-year allocations have been much higher in the past.
+For the three-year period of 2009-2011, he received 22 bull moose.
+Prior to 2009, his five-year allocation was 39 bull moose.
+Now his 2013-2016 is only 16 bull moose and his annual quota is 5 bull moose.

-[116] According to the Regional Manager's submissions, the Appellant's quota and multi-year allocation were reduced due to an "alleged reduction" of moose population in GMZ 5C.
+[111] According to the Regional Manager's submissions, the Appellant's quota and multi-year allocation were reduced due to an "alleged reduction" of moose population in GMZ 5C.
 The Appellant submits that the population has not declined as alleged; therefore, the reduction of the AAH due to declining moose populations is unwarranted.
-The Appellant points out in his Notice of Appeal that, in June 2009, the moose population "was said to have increased by 18% in GMZ 5C".
-Then, in June 2012, and again in 2013, the Ministry claimed that populations declined by 35%.
-These estimates should not be relied upon.

-[117] The Appellant also submits that, despite setting the allocation regionally, regional managers are encouraged to manage species by MU.
+[112] The Appellant also submits that, despite setting the allocation regionally, regional managers are encouraged to manage species by MU.
 What has occurred in his guide territory is that it is "managed" for the larger region and GMZ, rather than according to the specifics of his guide territory.
 In particular, the Regional Manager's decision is based on an estimate of moose derived from an ecosystem that is more related to the central Cariboo plateau than the bio-climatic area of his guide outfitter territory.
 The Appellant submits that his territory is more similar to Region 7A.
-He states that Region 7A, and specifically MU 7-11, is directly above his territory and is estimated to have a higher moose density than what has been estimated for his MU.
+This is supported by the statements made by Mr. Fraser in his appeal and in his affidavit.
+Mr. Fraser's guide territory abuts MU 7-11 to the north, and he states that MU 7-12 is directly north of the Appellant's territory.
+The Appellant's territory abuts Mr. Fraser state that moose in Region 7A are currently perceived to be in higher numbers and density than what is perceived in Region 5.